laravel/docs/eloquent.md

 #### Guarding Attributes

-While `$fillable` serves as a "white list" of attributes that should be mass assignable, you may also choose to use `$guarded`.
+While `$fillable` serves as a "allow list" of attributes that should be mass assignable, you may also choose to use `$guarded`.
 The `$guarded` property should contain an array of attributes that you do not want to be mass assignable.
 All other attributes not in the array will be mass assignable.
-So, `$guarded` functions like a "black list".
+So, `$guarded` functions like a "deny list".
 Importantly, you should use either `$fillable` or `$guarded` - not both.
 In the example below, all attributes **except for `price`** will be mass assignable:

     <?php